Bhaney44/Cryptots/README.md

+# Update
+This project was the top prize winner at the 2021 MIT Bitcoin Expo Hackathon.
+Award video: https://www.youtube.com/watch?v=Tst2kS89ei4&t=8s

 # Cryptots
 Cryptots is a team working on a project for entry in the MIT Bitcoin Expo Hackathon.

 # Algorand Autonomous
 Our project introduces Algorand Autonomous, a smart contract platform, voting mechanism, and a full-stack DAO deployment mechanism.
 Autonomous Algorand, centers around creating a self-updating DAO using smart contracts on the Algorand blockchain and a neural network to reduce both volatility and risk for investors.
 At the technical cconvergence of blockchain and artificial intelligence, Algorand Autonomous is a platform for technical and financial innovation.